 This post may contain affiliate links.
 Please read my disclosure policy.

 Hey to all our baker-buddies out there!
-I was wondering, do you have a must-make recipe bucket list?
+I was wondering if you have a must-make recipe bucket list?
 I don’t have a formal list per se, but there are tons of recipes I want to make and bake, create and eat!
 Good thing I’m in the recipe business!
-This dessert has been on my mind for years and since it’s too cold to do anything outside these days, I thought a nice baking project was just the thing for a cozy weekend in the kitchen.

-To create this recipe I pulled ideas from numerous authentic recipes found around the world.
-After lots of research I used the assembling and baking methods for baklava published by Cook’s Illustrated.
-Ultimately, I was trying to recreate a fantastic Honey Baklava we enjoyed in a market in Vienna, Austria last spring.
-And while this baklava recipe isn’t dripping in honey like that we had in the Naschmarkt, it certainly has plenty of gooey, sticky yumminess throughout all the delicious flaky layers.
+Ultimately I was trying to recreate a fantastic Honey Baklava recipe we enjoyed in a market in Vienna, Austria last spring.
+While this baklava recipe isn’t dripping in honey like that we had in the Naschmarkt, it certainly has plenty of texture and gooey, sticky yumminess throughout all the delicious flaky layers.

 - a soft pastry brush to slather on the melted butter;